-3) Amend Section 9.5.14 to read as follows:

-9.5.14 Affordability Requirements.
-Where any project authorized under a FMUOD Special Permit will result in the development of at least eight (8) new dwelling units, the minimum number of dwelling units specified in the table below shall be restricted to meet the definition of Affordable Housing in Section 2.0 of this Bylaw and in the Rules and Regulations.
-All such affordable dwelling units shall be contained within the FMUOD Project unless the Planning Board determines a proposed alternative to be at least equivalent in serving the Town's housing needs after consultation with the Westwood Housing Partnership and the Westwood Housing Authority.
-The affordable dwelling units authorized under the provisions of this Bylaw shall be Local Initiative Program (LIP) dwelling units in compliance with the requirements for the same as specified by the Department of Community Affairs, Massachusetts Department of Housing and Community Development (DHCD), or successor, or affordable dwelling units developed under additional programs adopted by the Commonwealth of Massachusetts or its agencies.
-All said dwelling units shall count toward Westwood's requirements under Massachusetts General Law Chapter 40B, Sections 20-23, as amended and all affordable dwelling units shall remain affordable in perpetuity.
+- 3) Amend Section 9.5.14 to read as follows: - 9.5.14 Housing Affordability Requirements.
+Where any project authorized under a FMUOD Special Permit will result in the development of more than ten (10) new residential units, a minimum of one (1) of fifteen percent (15%) of the total housing units shall be restricted to meet the definition of Affordable Housing in Section 2.0 of this bylaw and in the Rules and Regulations.
+A minimum of two (2) such affordable dwelling units shall be required where a FMUOD Special Permit will result in between eleven (11) and sixteen (16) new residential units.
+A minimum of three (3) such affordable dwelling units shall be required where a FMUOD Special Permit will result in between seventeen (17) and twenty-three (23) new residential units.
+Where a FMUOD Special Permit will result in the development of twenty-four (24) or more residential units, a minimum of fifteen percent (15%), rounded up to the next whole number, of the total housing units shall be such affordable dwelling units.
+All such affordable dwelling units shall be contained within the FMUOD unless the Planning Board determines a proposed alternative to be at least equivalent in serving the Town's housing needs.
+The affordable dwelling units authorized under the provisions of this Bylaw shall be Local Initiative Program (LIP) dwelling units in compliance with the requirements for the same as specified by the Department of Community Affairs, Massachusetts Department of Housing and Community Development (DHCD), or successor, or affordable units developed under additional programs adopted by the Commonwealth of Massachusetts or its agencies.
+All said units shall count toward Westwood's requirements under Massachusetts General Law Chapter 40B, Sections 20-23, as amended. - 4) Amend Section 9.7.4.5.3 to read as follows: (bold italics denote new language) - 9.7.4.5.3 Affordable Housing.
+All of the following requirements for affordable housing must be satisfied: - a.
+Of the three hundred and fifty (350) residential units allowed by right in the CDA, a minimum of two hundred and twenty-one (221) units plus ten percent (10%) of all units in excess of two hundred and twenty-one (221), rounded up to the next whole number, must, in the determination of the Planning Board, be designed for inclusion on the DHCD Subsidized Housing Inventory.